caeltarifa/kubernetes-mastery/README.md

 # Kubernetes-Mastery
 Advanced Techniques and Best Practices for Efficient Container Orchestration

-## 1. Install Docker on Ubuntu and verify it works:
+## 1. Install Docker on Ubuntu:AWS Lightsail and verify it works:

 #### Update the package index: